 - Use lots of outbound links to relevant sources to reinforce the credibility of your content.
 For instance, if you write an article about SEO, you can link to this blog post because it will be relevant.

 What might have taken you 7 minutes to read the full article, only took 30 seconds to read the key takeaways.
 I sincerely hope this is useful to you, it certainly has been to us at Venngage when it comes to increasing our blog traffic.
 Your comments below are always very appreciated, and so are your tweets, Facebook and LinkedIn shares.
-Stay tuned for Part 3 where I will cover White Hat SEO outreach and link building tactics.
+Stay tuned for Part 3 where I will cover White Hat SEO outreach and link building tools and tactics.

 Step 3: Increase Blog Traffic With Outreach and Link Building

 So now that you know how to conduct user persona research, and you know how to optimize your content for search, the next step is conducting outreach and building high level inbound links to your site.

 So that you can get your content to the top of Google and get people to help you promote it.
 Derrr.